intersystems-community/iris-embedded-python-template/README.md

 ## iris-embedded-python-template
-This is a template to work with Embedded Python in InterSystems IRIS
+This is a template to work with Embedded Python in InterSystems IRIS It demonstrates how to call python libs from ObjectScript in dc.python.test class.
+And it demonstrates how to deal with IRIS from python scripts - python/irisapp.py

 ## Prerequisites
 Make sure you have [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [Docker desktop](https://www.docker.com/products/docker-desktop) installed.